swcarpentry/r-novice-inflammation/episodes/12-supp-factors.md

 ~~~
 {: .output}

 Notice the first 3 columns have been converted to factors.
-These values were text in the data file so R automatically interpreted them as catagorical variables.
+These values were text in the data file so R automatically interpreted them as categorical variables.

 ~~~